wareguin/guillem-pc/README.md

 – Cloud Native Ecosystem ☁️ <br>
 – I am looking to collaborate with the community via Open Source <br>
 – Being able to contribute to some CNCF projects 🤩 <br>
+– Machine learning with a special interest in MLOps

 ### Familiar with
 <div>